 - Jigs - these are lively dances performed to spritely 6/8 compound time music.
 The rhythm is slightly uneven, as in a child's skipping step, but it is one that most people find extremely natural to dance to.

 - Reels - these are dances in 4/4 time with an even rhythm and a similar tempo (bars & steps/minute) to jigs.

 - Strathspeys - these are unique to Scottish traditional dance, are in slow 4/4 time (approximately half the tempo of reels), and are elegant and graceful.
 In a programme of dances they provided a welcome breather from the quicker jigs and reels.

-These types from the majority of the dances at our classes and dance evenings, but waltzes (3/4 time) and marches (2/2 & 4/4 time) are also often included in ceilidhs and parties.
+These types form the majority of the dances at our classes and dance evenings, but waltzes (3/4 time) and marches (2/2 & 4/4 time) are also often included in ceilidhs and parties.